 As you gain experience, we greatly appreciate your help including but not limited to, answering people's questions, reviewing PRs, improving documentation, submitting PRs, etc.

 You can gain respect and influence in our community by being regularly involved, being helpful, and being nice.

 We have two official maintainer levels you can read about below, but you are more than welcome to do the work of a maintainer before being acknowledged as such.
 In fact doing the work of a maintainer is one of the best ways to level up in the community.

 Another great way to level up is by teaching people about Blitz and helping them be successful Blitz developers.
 This can by blog posts, videos, courses, etc.

 Currently the total amount of sponsorships and donations is way below a normal living wage.
 So all funds are currently going to Brandon.
-Once Brandon has a full time salary from Blitz, the funds will be used to pay others to work on Blitz too.

 We also really appreciate when companies who use Blitz pay their employees to contribute to Blitz, either part-time or full-time!